Doctors Note Logo

 Always Stressed?
 Why Your Nervous System Is Failing & Medically Approved Next Steps

-Chronic stress can overload your nervous system, keeping you stuck in fight-or-flight and driving elevated cortisol that disrupts sleep, digestion, mood, heart rate, immunity, and concentration.
+Chronic stress overloads your nervous system, locking you in fight-or-flight mode and elevating cortisol—which disrupts sleep, digestion, mood, heart rate, immunity, and focus.

 answer background